rohantilva/Google-Like-Question-Answering-System/checkpoint-2.md

 (2017) for a comparable set of values for this task, which shows success @k for all values of k from 1 to 1000.
-However, note that Chen and Van Durme were concerned with all of Wikipedia, not just the subset provided in the WikiQA fetch service; we should expect higher success
+However, note that Chen and Van Durme were concerned with all of Wikipedia, not just the subset provided in the WikiQA fetch service.
-@k in this restricted subset.
-(Why?)

 Note that some questions in WikiQA do not have any correct answers.
 You should skip those cases when computing success @k, we are only